IsmaelMartinez/generator-atlassian-compass-event-catalog/README.md

 Currently, the generator only supports generating services from an Atlassian Compass file.

+By design, the links with name 'null' are ignored.
+This is to allow having the links to EventCatalog in the Compass file without having to worry to show the link in the EventCatalog Service page.

 ## Found a problem?

 Raise a GitHub issue on this project, or contact us on [our Discord server](https://discord.gg/3rjaZMmrAm).